Boyaroslav/cncn/README.md

 interface
-global menu with ability of creating special stylized menu for novels textbox header drawing
+global menu with ability of creating special stylized menu for novels textbox header drawing save and load support with ability to choose the save from the menu

 textbox support of button words in the text option commands